 I’m Kate Mitchell, and I’m the writer/publisher/creator at Kate the (Almost) Great, which is a chronic illness lifestyle blog.

 I’m a millennial from Maine living in Boston.
 In addition to running this blog, I work at an education nonprofit and spend a lot of time at Massachusetts General Hospital.

-This is because I live with several chronic illnesses: rheumatoid arthritis, fibromyalgia, endometriosis, postular orthostatic tachycardia syndrome, anemia of chronic inflammation, and asthma.
-I’ve been in pain since fall 2001 and had far too many surgeries.
+This is because I live with several chronic illnesses: rheumatoid arthritis, fibromyalgia, endometriosis, postural orthostatic tachycardia syndrome, anemia of chronic inflammation, and asthma.
+I’ve been in pain since fall 2001 and I’ve had far too many surgeries.

 All opinions expressed on this site are my own unless they are specifically attributed to individuals.
 You may not re-publish my content without my approval; I own it.
 You can contact me at firstname.lastname@example.org.

 Join my mailing list and get access to my resource library with materials for managing life, chronic illness, and blogging!
 The mailing list goes out weekly.

 Here are some of the free resources I provide for my newsletter members:

 The header and button for this blog were designed by Erin of Two Thirds Hazel.